Trump to skip annual White House correspondents' dinner - Philly

 White House Correspondents' Association president Margaret Talev said in statement Friday that the "White House has informed us that the president does not plan to participate in this year's dinner but that he will actively encourage members of the executive branch to attend."

-Saying the press is "so bad" and "so fake," Trump said: "I want to get it straightened out with the press before I do it."
+But the president, who has long had an adversarial relationship with the news media, did not elaborate on how he planned to do so.
+Since his campaign, he has ceaselessly blasted the "fake media" and "dishonest" reporters, singling out specific journalists and news outlets for criticism.
+He also has avoided holding a traditional news conference for over a year, though he often answers shouted questions from reporters.

-Talev said White House Press Secretary Sarah Sanders will attend to represent the administration at the head table.
+True to form, Trump tweeted Friday: "So much of the media is dishonest and corrupt!

-The annual dinner, a fundraiser for college scholarships and a venue for reporting awards, mixes politicians, journalists and celebrities and is typically attended by the president and first lady.
-Remarks by a comedian, often roasting the president, and a humorous address by the president himself, often roasting the press and political opponents, have highlighted the event, which C-SPAN has carried live.
+Traditionally, the president and first lady attend the annual dinner, a fundraiser for college scholarships and a venue for reporting awards, which mixes politicians, journalists and celebrities.
+The televised event requires the president to smile through remarks by a comedian - who typically roasts the president - as well as deliver a humorous address, teasing the press and political opponents.

-Trump skipped the event last year, holding a rally in Pennsylvania instead.
-Prior to that, Ronald Reagan was the most recent president to skip the annual dinner, as he was recovering after being shot during an assassination attempt.
+Though notoriously thin-skinned, Trump has subjected himself to ribbing before, including New York's Al Smith dinner during the 2016 campaign.
+But the correspondents' dinner would return him to the site of past humiliation: Trump attended in 2011 and was relentlessly mocked by President Barack Obama and comedian Seth Meyers.

-If he attended, Trump would likely be a prime target of jokes, with the camera showing his reaction to one-liners.
-Before he entered politics, the former reality star attended the event and in 2011 was on hand - and appeared humiliated - as former President Barack Obama lobbed joke after joke at his expense.
+He skipped it in 2016, which came amid the presidential campaign and was the last of the dinners at which Obama was the honored guest.
+That didn't mean Trump wasn't the butt of jokes.
+At one point Obama told guests that Trump "has spent years meeting with leaders from around the world - Miss Sweden, Miss Argentina, Miss Azerbaijan."

 Trump did attend the annual Gridiron Club Dinner earlier this year, delivering a speech at the annual white-tie affair featuring journalists and officials.
 At that event, Trump offered a series of good natured one-liners in his remarks.